The life cycle of a chicken is quite fascinating for most poultry fanatics!

 The pecking order is a hierarchical system in which chickens self organise themselves into an importance rank.

 Every bird knows their place in the flock and birds can move up or down the ladder depending on a variety of things.
-The behavior usually consists of pushing, chest bumping, stare downs and pecking – rarely does this behavior result in serious injury.
+Such behavior usually consists of pushing, chest bumping, stare downs and pecking – rarely does this behavior result in serious injury.

 Once the youngsters are about two thirds the size of the adult chickens you can start the introduction of the new chickens to the older ones.
 This should be done on a gradual basis in an area that has plenty of room and hiding spaces.